Man2Dev/university-courses/README.md

 # not a BomberMan game clone

+## Description
+The "not-BomberMan" repository contains a game inspired by the classic Bomberman game.
+It is a game where player controls characters who navigate through a maze-like arena, placing bombs to destroy obstacles and opponents.
+The objective is to be the last player standing.

-this game was made in 10 days in `eclipse` the GUI was made with `swing`
+This game was made in 10 days in `eclipse` the GUI was made with `swing`.

 ## requrment:
 * java-1.8